 Implemeting the EBL

-If you would like to test the EBL, first read the Purpose and Design pages, or download and read the EBL Blocklist information leaflet.
+Before you configure your mailserver or spam filtering system to use the EBL, read the Purpose and Design pages, or download and read the EBL Blocklist information leaflet.
 These will provide details about the EBL that you will need to know before you set it up and use it.

 Implementing the EBL on most mailservers requires an extension to existing MTA software or a filter.
-The following tools currently provide EBL support at beta or production levels:
+The following tools currently provide EBL support:

-Beta testers might also find Catherine's dnslcheck.sh script useful.
+If you use Linux, you might also find Catherine Jefferson's dnslcheck.sh script useful.
 It takes an IP address, a domain, or an email address, and queries the specified blocklist or all blocklists.
 After you unpack and install it, type

 dnslckeck.sh email@example.com to test the EBL.
 Type